gorenje/millieons.org/w/cognitive_dissonance.md

 So we might be seeing the entry of the [fatalist](https://en.wikipedia.org/wiki/Fatalism) actors onto the stage of this play of ours.
 But the good news is that people who lived through the black plague must have thought the same.

-And always remember, everyone of us alive today is descended of people that survived.
-Our ancestors survived wars, famine and a lot worse.
+And always remember, every single one of us alive today is descended from people that survived.
+Our ancestors survived wars, famine, slavery, religion pogrom and many more unimaginable horrors.
 We're tough enough to get through this.